ttaubert/octoblog/source/_posts/2014-10-29-why-including-a-backup-pin-in-your-hpkp-header-is-a-good-idea.markdown

 Generate a pin for the backup key exactly as you did for the current key and include both *pin-sha256* values as shown above in the HPKP header.
-In case the current key is compromised make sure your server is secure again, and then remove the compromised pin.
-Generate a CSR for the backup key, let your CA issue a new certificate and revoke the old one.
+In case the current key is compromised make sure all vulnerabilities are patched and then remove the compromised pin.
+Generate a CSR for the backup key, let your CA issue a new certificate, and revoke the old one.
 Upload the new certificate to your server and you are done.

 Finally, do not forget to generate a new backup key and include that pin in